wunderman4/axway-open-docs/content/en/docs/central/env_gw_mgmt/_index.md

 ## Synchronize your environment with a gateway

-Using agents is the recommended way to add API service assets to your environment.
-When a discovery agent is installed on your gateway, the agent will auto-discover API service assets and add them to your environment in AMPLIFY Central.
+Using agents is the recommended way to add API services to your environment.
+When a discovery agent is installed on your gateway, the agent will automatically discover API service assets and add them to your environment in AMPLIFY Central.
 The traceability agent will send API traffic logs from your gateway to AMPLIFY Central, where you can then view and analyze the logs.

 For more information about the agents, see: